DiameterHealth/notes-gpt2/README.md

 Two individuals with medical informatics and real-world clinical note review experience then scored the samples from 0-10 on how realistic they were in respect to the prompt provided and medical coherence.
 5 notes were jointly reviewed to discuss scoring criteria, although all subsequent reviews were performed independently and blinded between reviewers.

+Notes were also processed using Amazon Medical Comprehend and the results from that natural language processing (NLP) engine are also included in this repository.
+Diameter Health, Inc. does not represent Amazon Web Services, Inc. in any respect.

 ## Results

 Looks like there were some good notes!
 Take a peek in the repo and review for yourself.
+If you'd like to scan notes by scores, we're created a [listing](https://github.com/DiameterHealth/notes-gpt2/tree/master/links) that you can click through.

 Here's one example of a highly scored note:

 **PROMPT**: